oscar-system/oscar-website/contact-and-support.md

 * Newsletter: To receive updates about OSCAR, including new releases and important announcements, subscribe to our [newsletter](https://oscar-system.org/newsletter).
 This is a low-traffic mailing list.
 You can also look at [its archive](https://lists.uni-kl.de/oscar/arc/news) to see past issues.

-* OSCAR events -- and seldomly technical developments -- are announced via a low-traffic mailing list `oscar-dev`.
-To join this mailing list, visit <https://mail.mathematik.uni-kl.de/mailman/listinfo/oscar-dev> and follow the instructions there.
+* OSCAR events -- and seldomly technical developments -- are announced via a low-traffic mailing list `devel@oscar-system.org`.
+To join this mailing list, visit <https://oscar-system.org/lists/devel> and follow the instructions there.